-The TECHNE website includes links to faculty and graduate student research projects and archives the original "Histories of Internet Art: Fictions and Factions" exhibition curated, designed, and implemented by digital art undegraduates during the years 2002-2009.
+The TECHNE website includes links to faculty and graduate student research projects and archives the original "Histories of Internet Art: Fictions and Factions" site, an online exhibition curated, designed, and implemented by digital art undegraduates during the years 2002-2009.

 You can read the recently revised "What Is Techne?" paper by Professor Mark Amerika in our Art+Research e-pamphlet series here.